 All prior works hitherto have analyzed the $QLSamp$ problem for simple, unweighted graphs.
 Given a graph $G(V,E)$ of $|V|=n$ nodes and $|E|$ edges, the underlying quantum walk is defined on the nodes of the graph with corresponding Hamiltonian being the (normalized) adjacency of the graph.
 That is, $H_P=A_G/\nrm{A_G}$, where $A_G$ is an $n\times n$ matrix such that each entry

 and $\nrm{A_G}$ is the spectral norm of $A_G$.

-In fact, as mentioned earlier, several prior works have been concerned with upper bounding $T_{\mathrm{mix}}$ for quantum walks on specific graphs.
-However, bounds on the mixing time of quantum walks on general graphs have been absent.

-Recently, we obtained an upper bound on the quantum mixing time for Erd\"os-Renyi random graphs: graphs of $n$ nodes such that an edge between any two nodes exist with probability $p$ irrespective of any other nodes, typically denoted as $G(n,p)$ \cite{chakraborty2020fast}.
-Our results implied a bound on the quantum mixing time for almost all graphs, i.e.\ the fraction of graphs for which it holds, goes to one as $n\rightarrow \infty$.
-Our proof techniques involved using several state-of-the art results on random matrix theory, which find independent applications in several areas of physics.

-In this section, we elaborate on the results obtained therein and provide numerical evidence to back up our analytical bounds.
+In this section, we elaborate on the results of Ref.~\cite{chakraborty2020fast} and provide numerical evidence to back up our analytical bounds.
 In particular, we focus on the random matrix theory aspects of our proof, elaborating on the underlying concepts.
 Finally, by defining a quantum walk on the edges as in Sec.~\ref{subsec:hamiltonian-definition}, we extend the notion of $QLSamp$ to any ergodic, reversible Markov chain. ~\\